UnicacityAddon/unicacityaddon-addon/README.md

 ### Supported Versions

 > In LabyMod 3 there was no command implementation, so there was used Minecraft Forge for this.
 In LabyMod 4 is an own
-> command implementation so Minecraft Forge isn't longer needed.
+> command implementation so Minecraft Forge is no longer needed.

 #### LabyMod 3